A complete guide to planning and going on a fantastic wildlife river cruise on the Kinabatangan River near Sukau, Sabah.

 - Sun bears

 Of course, since this is just a Kinabatangan River blog post and not a wildlife encyclopedia, it doesn't list every single animal you might encounter.
-For more information from actual wildlife professionals, you can check out this website.

-River Sunrise Cruise
+Sunrise River Cruise

 The morning cruises are my favorite.
 Though you might not spot as many monkeys, the light seems to penetrate the trees on the river banks revealing loads of hidden reptiles and also bird species.

-Sunset Cruise
+Sunset River Cruise

-A Sukau Kinabatangan River cruise for sunset usually starts around 4:30 PM and is similar to the morning cruise.
+A Sukau Kinabatangan River cruise for sunset usually starts around 4:30 pm and is similar to the morning cruise.
 However, you'll have more chance of seeing different monkey species' as they make their way to the river banks in the afternoon.

 Keep in mind though that the chance for rain is higher during this time.
 Your guide will probably drop you back just after sunset.

-Night Cruise
+Night River Cruise

 The night cruises are the most unique trips.
 You'll be armed with a torch to spot nocturnal species including tarsiers, possums, squirrels, and of course, the glowing eyes of 4-meter-plus crocodiles.